Why Vanity is my Sanity

-So a bunch of us Girls were having a serious professional discussion one day when, before we realized we were pouring our hearts out to each other (we are Girls, that’s how we roll!)
+So a bunch of us Girls were having a serious professional discussion one day when, before we realized, we began pouring our hearts out to each other (we are Girls, that’s how we roll!)

-In the midst of this crazy, baring-our-souls-out, conversation one of us remarked that thankfully we don’t look like all that we’ve all gone through and I said something that we had a good guffaw over.
-I said, ‘Vanity is my Sanity’.
+In the midst of this crazy, baring-our-souls-out, conversation one of us remarked that thankfully we don’t look like all that we’ve all gone through.
+We all had a good guffaw when I retorted, ‘Vanity is my Sanity’.
 Long after the conversation was over those words lingered in my thoughts.

 So, send up a prayer of Gratitude for all that life has brought you and taught you.
 And an extra special one for those who you think may have wronged you.